Varsha-1605/ML-Projects/README.md

 - **Modeling Techniques:** Supervised Learning, Classification, Regression, Time-Series Forecasting, Anomaly Detection

 ### 📩 Contact
-For any queries or collaborations, feel free to connect on **[LinkedIn](https://www.linkedin.com/in/varsha-dewangan/)** or reach out via GitHub!
+For any queries or collaborations, feel free to connect on **[LinkedIn](https://www.linkedin.com/in/varsha-dewangan-197983256/)** or reach out via GitHub!

----

-If you share the deployment links, I can update the placeholders (`#`) with actual links! 🚀